MaxKruse/MagnusOpus/README.md

     5000: The backend

-The follow paths will be exposed:
+The follow paths will need to be exposed:

     / (Root): frontend
     /admin  : admin